agombolay/ahcg2017_starterpipeline/LiquidBiopsy.md

 ## What is liquid biopsy?
 In contrast to a solid biopsy, a liquid biopsy is a non-invasive method that detects the presence of circulating tumor DNA (ctDNA). ctDNA originates from somatic mutations that occur in the tumor over the course of an individual's life unlike germline mutations that are present in all cells.
+[GRAIL](https://grail.com/science/) and [Guardant Health](http://www.guardanthealth.com/) are two companies that utilize liquid biopsies for cancer detection.

 ## Liquid Biopsy Companies
 * [GRAIL](https://grail.com/science/) and [Guardant Health](http://www.guardanthealth.com/)